Immagoeat/evanslibcsharp/README.md

 ### FindX
 You can now find the value of 'x'

+    Evansmath.FindX(ADD, EQUALS);

+In this case, the equasion is x + ADD = EQUALS.
+You can do a negative number, but multiplication and division aren't working yet.

 ## Errors
 Calling an error, exiting with an error, or exiting all together, it's easy with Evanslib